 The Erik Castrén Institute of International Law and Human Rights (ECI) was established in 1998 within the Faculty of Law at the University of Helsinki.
 The institute was named after Erik Castrén (1904–1984), a former Professor of International Law at the University of Helsinki and a former member of the United Nations International Law Commission.
 The aim of the Institute is to promote research on public international law and human rights, from broad and often heterodox and trans-disciplinary perspectives.
 This has always included also critical approaches to European integration and the functioning of law in transnational contexts at large.

 In addition to carrying out research projects, ECI regularly organizes events, none better known than the annual Helsinki Summer Seminar on International Law.
-ECI also hosted the first ever (and thus far only) joint conference organized by the European and American Societies of International Law, in 2009, and regularly organizes seminars together with Finland’s Foreign Ministry.
+ECI also hosted the first ever (and thus far only) joint conference organized by the European and American Societies of International Law, in 2009, and regularly organizes seminars together with the Foreign Ministry of Finland.

 For information about undergraduate and post graduate studies please visit the University of Helsinki Faculty of Law website on admissions.